eclipse-opendut/opendut/doc/src/user-manual/cleo/setup.md

 Once downloaded, extract the files with the command `tar xvf opendut-cleo-{architecture}.tar.gz`.
 It will then be extracted into the folder which is the current work directory.
 You might want to use another directory of your choice.

+## Setup via CLEO command (recommended)
+A setup string can be retrieved from LEA and used with the following command.

+    opendut-cleo cleo-setup <String> --persistent=<type>

+The persistent flag is optional.
+Without the flag, the needed environment variables will be printed out to the terminal. <br>
+If the persistent flag is set to `ùser` or without a value, a configuration file will be written to `~/.config/opendut/cleo/config.toml`, with it being set to `system` the cleo configuration file will be written to `/etc/opendut/cleo.toml`.

+## Setup via script
 The script used to run CLEO will not set the environment variables for CLIENT_ID and CLIENT_SECRET.
 This has to be done by the users manually.
 This can easily be done by entering the following commands:
 ````